bkil/gettogether-antispam/README.md

 * Innocent if commented events of multiple teams
 * Maybe guilty if created new team and new event within 1 day of registration
 * Maybe guilty if name contains a full URI with scheme
+* Maybe guilty if name contains more than 3 words or if it is more than 20 characters long
 * Guilty if name contains email address

+### Place reputation

+* Maybe guilty if the address does not match the city

 ## Polling